-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sarbanes is shown as a purple triangle. (analysis methodology)
+Sarbanes is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 John Sarbanes sits on the following committees:

 Sarbanes was the primary sponsor of 5 bills that were enacted:

 - H.R.
 6263 (116th): To amend title XVIII of the Social Security Act to waive cost sharing under the Medicare program for certain visits relating to testing for COVID-19.

 - H.R.
 1722 (111th): Telework Enhancement Act of 2010

 - H.R.
 4322 (111th): National Foundation on Physical Fitness and Sports Establishment Act

 - H.R.
 3218 (110th): To designate a portion of Interstate Route 395 located in Baltimore, Maryland, as “Cal Ripken Way”.